johan162/hpdf_table/docs/Building.md

 ```shell
 $> make pdf
 ```

+The resulting documentations are stored under `docs/out/html` and `docs/out/latex/refman.pdf`

 @warning There is a shell script scripts/docupload.sh.in that the author (i.e. me!) uses to upload the HTML and PDF documentation to the Github pages of the author.
 For obvious reason this script will